rtdi/FileConnector/README.md

 * Define the file format setting via a UI; settings are stored as annotated AVRO schema files.
 * Optionally map the file format to an existing schema
 * Constantly scan for files in a given directory, parse them and send each line as one message.
 One file is one Kafka transaction.
+* Multiple producer instances allow parallel reading.
+Partitioning is based on the hash value of the file name.

 <img src="https://github.com/rtdi/RTDIFileConnector/raw/master/docs/media/FileConnector-Homepage.png" width="50%">